-The three sets of requirements are that students:
+The three sets of requirements are that students:.

-- 1 Receive a thorough education in the professional or major fields of specialized study which they have chosen - CORE PROFESSIONAL REQUIRE-MENT. - 2 Acquire an adequate understanding of the social context in which they will function as professionals as a result of their developing: - (a) An understanding of the modes of critical thought relevant to the evaluation and development of the knowledge base of the profession, that is, of the prevailing "paradigm" of the profession; - (b) An appreciation of the ethical responsibilities of the profession; - (c) A mastery of the communication and other skills relevant to the tasks and purposes of the profession - PROFESSIONAL CONTEXTUAL RE-QUIREMENT.
+- a.
+Receive a thorough education in the professional or major fields of specialised study which they have chosen - CORE PROFESSIONAL REQUIREMENT - b.
+Acquire an adequate understanding of the social context in which they will function as professionals as a result of their developing: - (1) An understanding of the modes of critical thought relevant to the evaluation and development of the knowledge base of the